-tablespoon sesame oil, plus more as needed
+toasted sesame oil, plus more as needed

 very ripe kimchi (like, the rankest, ripest you've got), chopped, plus as much of the juice as you can get

-packet roasted seaweed snack, crushed
+(5g) packet roasted seaweed snack, crushed with your hands

 fried eggs, to serve with

-- First, heat the sesame oil in a very large, nonstick pan or wok.
+- First, heat the sesame oil in a very large nonstick pan or wok.
 Crisp up the Spam, then add the kimchi (hold the juice for later) and sauté for a few minutes until fragrant and darker in color.

 - At this point you can mix in the rice, breaking it up with your fingers or with a wooden spoon.
 Add the kimchi juice, soy sauce, and more oil here if you need.
 Be diligent with that spoon, stirring constantly and scraping up any rice that sticks to the bottom (this is where one of those nonstick pans with that old-fashioned red dot in the middle comes in handy).
 Cook for 5 to 10 minutes until everything is well-combined and slightly toasted.